maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 Her favorite thing is showing others the hidden beauty that can't be seen by the naked eye.

 ## Now onto releasing her second CNFT collection
-She then got inspired to take her original waterdrop images and process them to create entirely new art and ulitimately led her to create a second CNFTs collection.
+She then got inspired to take her original waterdrop images and process them to create entirely new art and ulitimately led her to create a second collection of CNFTs.

 ![](/images/posts/deborah_photography/gUmDgF7S.jpg)